dhevadharshan7-ux/Qualcomm-Multiverse-Hackathon--GramSevaAI/README.md

 **Gram Seva AI puts the entire office in a citizen's voice.**

 A villager speaks — in their own language, over WhatsApp or a shared kiosk — and the system files a grievance, checks a scheme's eligibility, or requests an ID update.
 No app literacy required.
 No internet required.
-Everything runs **on-prem, offline, on-device**, powered by **Gemma 4B** running locally, with an in-house orchestration engine we call **AetherRoute** deciding what happens next.
+Everything runs **on-prem, offline, on-device**, powered by **Gemma 4B** running locally, with our in-house orchestration engine — **AetherRoute** — deciding what happens next.

 This isn't a hackathon toy — it's designed as a real deployment path for India's **Digital Governance (DigiGov)** initiatives, built on Qualcomm Snapdragon compute from day one.